Background and Retionale

 Automated Biometric Identification System: Biometric

-These rankings are based on the World Airport Survey, conducted by Skytrax, a leading UK-based aviation research and consultancy firm specializing in global airline and airport service quality assessments.
-The results were officially announced on 9 April 2025 during the Passenger Terminal Expo 2025, held in Madrid, Spain.
+These rankings are based on the World Airport Survey, an independent global passenger satisfaction survey conducted by Skytrax, a leading UK-based aviation research and consultancy firm specializing in the assessment of airline and airport service quality worldwide.

 AOT Face Scan on Mobile